jefmud/flask-tornado/README.md

 environment, and then trying to access it on several different browsers simultaneously.
 One browser "wins" and grabs the connection while the other is forced to wait... and wait... and wait.

+**Important Note: as of Flask release of 1.x version, the development server is multi-threaded so the previous discussion is no longer valid.
+Tornado still is a better choice because it is fast, fast, fast!**

 Enter Tornado.